 The indications for surgery for infective endocarditis in patients with stable hemodynamics are less clear.
 Consultation with a cardiovascular surgeon is recommended in a patient with complicated endocarditis so that the surgical team is aware of the patient who may suddenly need surgery.
 Surgery is recommended in patients with annular or aortic abscesses, heart block, recurrent emboli on appropriate antibiotic therapy, infections resistant to antibiotic therapy, and fungal endocarditis.
 It is recognized that the presence of valvular vegetations poses a threat of embolic events.
 Prosthetic valve endocarditis and native valve endocarditis caused by S. aureus are almost always surgical diseases.
 Early surgery in MV endocarditis caused by virulent organisms (such as S. aureus or fungi) may make repair possible.
-Echocardiography, especially with transesophageal imaging, identifies vegetations and provides size estimation in many in-
+Echocardiography, especially with transesophageal imaging, identifies vegetations and provides size estimation in many instances.
+Patients with a vegetation diameter greater than 10 mm have a significantly higher incidence of embolization than those with a vegetation diameter less than or equal to